 The above two steps speed up qemu tremendously when xv6 creates large files.

 mkfs initializes the file system to have fewer than 1000 free data blocks, too few to show off the changes you'll make.
-Modify the code at the start of mkfs.c to read:
+Modify param.h to set FSSIZE to:

 Download big.c into your xv6 directory, add it to the UPROGS list, start up xv6, and run big.
 It creates as big a file as xv6 will let it, and reports the resulting size.
 It should say 140 sectors.

 The code that finds a file's data on disk is in bmap() in fs.c.
 Have a look at it and make sure you understand what it's doing. bmap() is called both when reading and writing a file.
 When writing, bmap() allocates new blocks as needed to hold file content, as well as allocating an indirect block if needed to hold block addresses.

 bmap() deals with two kinds of block numbers.
 The bn argument is a "logical block" -- a block number relative to the start of the file.
 The block numbers in ip->addrs, and the argument to bread(), are disk block numbers.
 You can view bmap() as mapping a file's logical block numbers into disk block numbers.